Facet Injections and Nerve Blocks

 Facet joint injections are performed for facet joint pain.
-Facet joints can be injected with long acting local anaesthetic and anti-inflammatory steroids,which can alleviate facet joint pain for long periods.
+Facet joints can be injected with long acting local anesthetic and anti-inflammatory steroids,which can alleviate facet joint pain for long periods.

 This is a straightforward procedure that is normally carried out if you have had a successful result from facet joint injections.
 Special needles are carefully placed under continuous fluoroscopy so that their tips lie exactly on the nerves that carry pain signals from the facet joints.
 Radiofrequency energy is then passed through the needles so that that tissue at the tip is heated to about 80 degrees C for about a minute.
 This coagulates and inactivates the nerves.